PennyLaneAI/pennylane/doc/introduction/vcircuits.rst

     of the circuit function as part of the return statement, and cannot appear in the middle.

+.. _intro_vcirc_device:

 Defining a device
 ^^^^^^^^^^^^^^^^^
-.. _intro_vcirc_device:

 To run - and later optimize - a quantum circuit, one needs to first specify a *computational device*.

 The device is an instance of the :class:`~_device.Device` class, and can represent either a simulator or hardware device.
-They can be instantiated using the :func:`~device` loader.
+They can be instantiated using the :func:`device <pennylane.device>` loader.

 .. code-block:: python

     dev = qml.device('default.qubit', wires=2)

-PennyLane offers some basic devices such as some basic devices such as the ``'default.qubit'`` simulator; additional devices can be installed as plugins (see :ref:`plugins` for more details).
+PennyLane offers some basic devices such as the ``'default.qubit'`` simulator; additional devices can be installed as plugins (see :ref:`plugins <plugins>` for more details).
 Note that the choice of a device significantly determines the speed of your computation.

+.. _intro_vcirc_qnode:

 Creating a quantum node
 ^^^^^^^^^^^^^^^^^^^^^^^

-Together, a quantum function and a device are used to create a *quantum node* or :class:`QNode` object, which wraps the quantum function and binds it to the device.
+Together, a quantum function and a device are used to create a *quantum node* or :class:`QNode <pennylane.qnode.QNode>` object, which wraps the quantum function and binds it to the device.

 A `QNode` can be explicitly created as follows: